realglobe-Inc/sg-react/README.md

 function onLoad () {
   window.removeEventListener('DOMContentLoaded', onLoad)

-  mount(CONTAINER_ID, RootComponent, {
+  // Create an element from the component and mount it to the DOM tree. mount(CONTAINER_ID, RootComponent, {
     // React props
     foo: 'bar'
   }).then(() => {
+    // Promise callback when done.
     console.log('component mounted!')
   })
 }